THE MAN WHO DRESSED as a piñata woke to find that he was no longer adorned in his colorful suit.

-He sat up only to find himself surrounded by turkey sandwiches.
-There six of them in all.
+He sat up and found he was surrounded by turkey sandwiches.
+Six in all.
 They were about eight inches tall and they orbited his head, dancing and singing a song about lettuce—the root of all evil.
-So, he blacked out.
-The only logical reaction considering the circumstances.
+So, naturally, he blacked out.
+It seemed the only logical choice at the time.

 When he woke the second time, he rose and found that the turkey sandwiches were back.
 But this time they each held a handgun.
 They still danced, they still sang of lettuce—the root of all evil—but as they cut a rug they pointed the pistols at his head.
-The apprehension he felt as he stared down the tiny black holes at the ends of each of the six guns was almost too much for any man to take, even one as such as he.
-And so, once again choosing to go down the logical path, he blacked out.
+The apprehension he felt as he stared down the tiny black holes at the ends of each of the six guns was almost too much for any man to take, even one such as he.
+And so, choosing logic once more, he blacked out.

 The man who no longer dressed as a piñata woke a third time, but rather than rising, he remained on his back.
 He was in a semi-upright position, the bed underneath him inclined just enough so that he could see around the room without much effort.

 He was in a hospital, which should have been obvious from the gown.
-He touched his head to find bandages right down to the temple.
+He touched his head to find bandages from the top of his pate, right down to the temple.
 To his right, sharing the room with him, was a mummy.

 Scanning he room he located his suit.
 It had been thrown casually across a chair to the left of his bed.
 He frowned, there was nothing casual about the suit.
 His bat, he noticed, leaned against the very same chair.
 He swung his legs out over the bed and stood, keeping an eye out for sandwiches.
 Then, the coast being clear, he got dressed.
 It had been tricky, what with the IV, but he’d made it work.